guuuu/guuuu/README.md

 <p>
 </p>

-* I'm a 22 years old developer.
+* I'm a 23 years old backend developer.

-* I'm currently studying @ IPMAIA. 🎓

-* Even tho i'm portuguese and a native portuguese speaker, 99% of my repositories are written in english.

 * You can check my digital profile for some more details @ https://guuuu.github.io/gxdev. 🖥️

+* Coding is fun